sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres-conf.md

 - repo-updater
 - precise-code-intel-worker

+Each of these containers open a pool of connections not exceeding the pool capacity indicated by the `SRC_PGSQL_MAX_OPEN` environment variable.
+The maximum number of connections for your instance can be determined by summing the connection pool capacity of every container in this list.
+By default, `SRC_PGSQL_MAX_OPEN` is `30`.

 The setting `max_parallel_workers_per_gather` controls how many _additional_ workers to launch for operations such as parallel sequential scan.
 We see diminishing returns around four workers per query.
 Also notice that increasing this value will *multiplicatively* increase the amount of memory required for each worker to operate safely; doubling this value will effectively half the maximum number of connections.
 Most workloads should be perfectly fine with only two workers per query.